puckblocker/puckblocker/README.md

 ## Hello, I'm Seth Hird

-Studying Computer Science at Mississippi State University Will receive a Bachelor's in Computer Science in December, 2025 and will pursue a Master's afterwards Currently working on my game called "Gambler's Sin" Pursuing a career in game development
+Studying Computer Science at Mississippi State University.
+I received a Bachelor's degree in Computer Science in December, 2025 and am currently pursuing a Master's degree in the same field.
+Currently working on my game called "Gambler's Sin" Pursuing a career in game development
 Preferred Language: C languages, mainly C++